so1omon563/terraform-aws-s3/README.md

 - It is not possible to create an unencrypted S3 bucket with this module.
 This is by design.

 - Only 1 lifecycle rule can be created in this module.
-If additional rules are needed, bypass the `lifecycle_*` variables and use the `lifecycle` module directly with `for_each`.
+If additional rules are needed, bypass the `lifecycle_*` variables and use the `lifecycle` module directly, which will allow you to leverage `for_each` at the module level to pass in multiple rules.

 - It is only possible to use canned ACLs with this module at this time.